 Watch to see how many sunny days we have later in the season (September into October).
 We need that sunshine and cooling temps for great reds!
 Cloudy days late in the season often leads to more muted colors.
 And drought can, of course, have an effect as well.

-If you’re wondering what the conditions were like in late summer in Ohio, The NOAA reports that our summer was warmer than normal but near average for rain in 2020.
+If you’re wondering what the conditions were like in late summer in Ohio, The NOAA reports that our summer was warmer than normal with more precipitation than normal in 2021.